 Red plums are so named because they have a bright red skin.
 Some, like the Santa Rosa, have amber fruit, but other red plums, like Simcas, have bright red flesh that matches their skins.
 The skin brings a tartness that balances out the sweet fruit.
 When ripe, these plums are pretty soft, so they don't travel particularly well.
 Elephant Heart is another common red plum.
-Like all plums, they work well in jams or, my favorite, Plum Chutney.Continue to 7 of 10 below.
+Like all plums, they work well in jams or Plum Chutney.Continue to 7 of 10 below.

 07 of 10

 These plums are yellow inside and out.
 They are juicy with a nicely crisp fruit texture.
 Ripe ones will have just a slight give.Continue to 8 of 10 below.